CEEMS Exporter

 a free tier token can be requested.

 This collector is not enabled by default as it is not needed to run on every compute node.
-This collector can be run separately on a node that has internet access by disabling rest of the collectors.
+This collector can be run separately on a node that has internet access by disabling the rest of the collectors.

 Grafana Alloy targets discoverer